MechanicalRock/mechanicalrock.github.io/_posts/2020-05-05-azure-ad-authentication-cypress.md

 Manual tests taking up all your time and not finding issues before they get to users?
 We can help!

 [Contact Mechanical Rock to Get Started!](https://www.mechanicalrock.io/lets-get-started)

+Update 4th December 2020: The article has been updated to remove the resource key from the login command body which is POSTed to the AzureAD endpoint for authentication, as it is no longer required.